-Through his solo practice, Cantú has participated in several exhibitions and projects such as Tea Ahorita at Studio IMA, Mexico City, MX; Retrato de un Artista, PEANA, Mexico City, MX; and Por debajo del árbol, PRAXIS, Mexico City, MX.
-His works as part of Tezontle have been exhibited in solo and group exhibitions in places such as Friedman Benda in New York, US; Museo MARCO in Monterrey, MX; LIGA in Mexico City, MX; Museo Tamayo in Mexico City, MX; Kasmin Gallery, New York, NY and Richart Neutra's VDL House in Los Angeles, CA. Public works include 'Tenaza' a monumental sculpture commissioned by the XIII Havana Biennial in Havana, CU; and 'Terma El Papelillo' a sculptural sauna located on the coast of Oaxaca, MX.
+Through his solo practice, Cantú has participated in several exhibitions and projects such as A Stubborn and a Hermit Walk Into a Bar, Casa Nancarrow; Mexico City, MX; Tea Ahorita at Studio IMA, Mexico City, MX; Retrato de un Artista, PEANA, Mexico City, MX; and Por debajo del árbol, PRAXIS, Mexico City, MX.
+His works as part of Tezontle have been exhibited in solo and group exhibitions in places such as Friedman Benda in New York, US; Museo MARCO in Monterrey, MX; LIGA in Mexico City, MX; Museo Tamayo in Mexico City, MX; Kasmin Gallery, New York, NY and Richart Neutra's VDL House in Los Angeles, CA. Public works include 'Tenaza' a monumental sculpture commissioned by the XIII Havana Biennial in Havana, CU; and